Blind Idiot God: Debut album and critical acclaim (1987–1988)

 The band began searching for a producer who would be willing to work with their mixture of noise, dub and heavy metal.
 Originally, Hawkins wanted to enlist the aid of British producer Adrian Sherwood, known for his work with numerous reggae groups as well as his contributions to the industrial hip hop ensemble Tackhead.
 In January 1987, Blind Idiot God entered B.C.
 Studios to record with producer Martin Bisi, who they had met through composer Bill Laswell.
 Their debut album, the eponymously titled Blind Idiot God, was released on SST Records in 1987 and received critical acclaim.
-While categorized as heavy metal and noise rock, the music made use of distortion techniques while hinting at free jazz and European classical music influences, with its final three tracks ostensibly belonging to the dub genre.
+While generally categorized as heavy metal and noise rock, the music also hinted at free jazz and European classical music influences, with its final three tracks showing strong influence from the dub genre.
 The virtuosity of the band's players was praised in an article for Electronic Musician, which said "Andy Hawkins' guitar dips and swirls, chases its tail, and ultimately screams its existence, while Ted Epstein and Gabriel Katz lend form and substance on bass and drums respectively.
 At 19, 20, and 21, the trio is young enough to dazzle with potential.
 Jazz, heavy metal, reggae, art music - B.I.G. has elements of all of these, yet establishes their very own recipe."